needle-mirror/com.unity.rendering.hybrid/Documentation~/index.md

 The Hybrid Renderer package provides systems and components for rendering ECS entities using Unity's existing rendering architecture.

-Hybrid Renderer is not a full blown renderer: It collects the data needed to render the scene from DOTS entities, and sends this data to the Unity's existing rendering architecture.
-Scriptable render pipeline (SRP) is used to setup the rendering pipeline.

-Using ECS entities instead of GameObjects results in significantly improved runtime memory layout and performance in large scenes, while maintaining the ease of use of Unity's existing workflows.
+Hybrid Renderer is not a render pipeline: it is a system that collects the ECS data needed to render the scene made from DOTS entities, and sends this data to Unity's existing rendering architecture.
+Using ECS entities instead of GameObjects results in significantly improved runtime memory layout and performance in large scenes, and using Unity's existing rendering architecture maintains the compatibility and ease of use of Unity's existing workflows.

-This package contains two versions of the Hybrid Renderer: [Hybrid Renderer V1](#v1) and [Hybrid Renderer V2](#v2).
-Hybrid Renderer V1 is the existing DOTS hybrid rendering technology introduced in the Megacity project and released in 2019.1.
-Hybrid Renderer V2 is the improved hybrid rendering technology introduced in Unity 2020.1, which provides better performance and an improved feature set.
+This package contains two versions of Hybrid Renderer:

+[Hybrid Renderer V1](#v1) is the existing DOTS hybrid rendering technology introduced in the Megacity project and released in 2019.1.
+It is no longer in active development.

+[Hybrid Renderer V2](#v2) is the improved hybrid rendering technology introduced in Unity 2020.1, which provides better performance and an improved feature set.
+It is in active development.

 ## Render pipeline compatibility

-Hybrid Renderer V1 is compatible with the Built-in Render Pipeline, the Universal Render Pipeline (URP), and the High Definition Render Pipeline (HDRP).
-The supported feature set is limited.
+Hybrid Renderer V1 is compatible with the Built-in Render Pipeline in Unity 2019.1 and above, the High Definition Render Pipeline (HDRP) in Unity 2019.1 and above, and the the Universal Render Pipeline (URP) in Unity 2020.1 and above.
+The supported feature set for all of these render pipelines is limited.

-Hybrid Renderer V2 is compatible with URP, and HDRP.
-We aim to support the full feature set.
+Hybrid Renderer V2 is compatible with Unity 2020.1 and above, HDRP version 9.0.0-preview and above, and URP version 9.0.0-preview and above.
+Hybrid Renderer V2 is early in development and some features are not yet supported, but we aim to support the full feature set.

 ## Enabling Hybrid Renderer

 When the Hybrid Renderer package is installed in your Project, Hybrid Renderer V1 is enabled by default.

-To enable Hybrid Renderer V2, add the **ENABLE_HYBRID_RENDERER_V2** define to your project's scripting define symbols:
+To use Hybrid Renderer V2 you need to have Unity 2020.1.0b3 or later, and version 9.0.0-preview or above of the HDRP or URP package.
+To enable Hybrid Renderer V2, add the **ENABLE_HYBRID_RENDERER_V2** define to your Project's Scripting Define symbols:
 ![](images/ProjectSettingsDialog.png)

-You need to have Unity 2020.1.a025 or later and the SRP 9.0.0-preview package installed in order to use Hybrid Renderer V2.

-You can confirm that Hybrid V2 is active by looking at the following line in the console window:
+When Hybrid Renderer V2 is active, Unity displays the following message in the Console window:

 ```
 Hybrid Renderer V2 active, MaterialProperty component type count X / Y
 ```